H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 To set up an `HTTPS/TLS certificate` without using [cert-manager.io](https://cert-manager.io/), you may need a [cert chain resolver](https://github.com/zakjan/cert-chain-resolver.git) after issuing the certificate.
 Then, create a [TLS Secret](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_tls/).

+### Enhance Ingress NGINX for Large Scalability (e.g., Handling Many Nodes)

+To enhance Ingress NGINX for large scalability, especially when managing this REST APIs with HPA, follow these guidelines.
+If you have the capacity of a `single rack server` (`e.g., single/multi-tenant`), deploy Ingress NGINX on a node that isn't `heavily loaded—ideally`, a node running only Kubernetes components.

+**Ratio for Ingress NGINX to Handle High Workloads:**

+A single node with 4 vCPUs can efficiently manage 8 nodes, each with an average of 4 vCPUs.

+> [!NOTE]
+> It is stable and has been tested on AMD EPYC CPUs.

 ## Compatibility